SteavenGamerYT/dot-files/README.md

  to use them you need this packages installed

- zsh zsh-syntax-highlighting autojump zsh-autosuggestions neofetch
+ `sudo apt install zsh zsh-syntax-highlighting autojump zsh-autosuggestions neofetch xclip`

  and powerleveal10k